RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 B.	Cybersecurity professional
 C.	Cloud architect
 D.	Vendor
-Answer: B
+Answer: D

 ### Question # 76 - 	What is the international standard that provides guidance for the creation of an organizational information security management system (ISMS)?
 A.	NIST SP 800- 53
 B.	PCI DSS
 C.	ISO 27001
 D.	NIST SP 800- 37
-Answer: B
+Answer: C

 ### Question # 77 - You are the security subject matter expert (SME) for an organization considering a transition from a traditional IT enterprise environment into a hosted cloud provider’s datacenter.
 One of the challenges you’re facing is whether your current applications in the on- premises environment will function properly with the provider’s hosted systems and tools.
 This is a(n) ________________ issue.
 A.	Interoperability
 B.	Portability
 C.	Stability
 D.	Security
-Answer: B
+Answer: A

 ### Question # 78 - 	Mike is conducting a business impact assessment of his organization’s potential move to the cloud.
 He is concerned about the ability to shift workloads between cloud vendors as needs change.
 What term best describes Mike’s concern?
 A.	Resiliency
 B.	Regulatory
 C.	Reversibility
 D.	Portability
-Answer: B
+Answer: D

 ### Question # 79 - Which one of the following statements is correct?
 A. Services that are scalable are also elastic.
 B.	There is no relationship between elasticity and scalability.
 C.	Services that are elastic are also scalable.
 D.	Services that are either elastic or scalable are both elastic and scalable.
-Answer: B
+Answer: C

 ### Question # 80 - From a customer perspective, all of the following are benefits of infrastructure as a service (IaaS) cloud services except ____________.
 A.	Reduced cost of ownership
 B.	Reduced energy costs
 C.	Metered usage
 D.	Reduced overhead of administering the operating system (OS) in the cloud environment
-Answer: B
+Answer: D

 ### Question # 81 - Encryption is an essential tool for affording security to cloud- based operations.
 While it is possible to encrypt every system, piece of data, and transaction that takes place on the cloud, why might that not be the optimum choice for an organization?
 A.	Key length variances don’t provide any actual additional security.